Courageous living: if you’re like most people, you probably don’t think about that too often.

-Courageous living: probably something you don’t think about too often.
-I didn’t either, until two years ago when I discovered poet David Whyte’s 10 Questions that Have No Right to Go Away.
+I didn’t either, until a few years ago when I discovered poet David Whyte’s essay on 10 Questions that Have No Right to Go Away.

 Can I live a courageous life?

 Whyte defines courageous living as “the measure of your heartfelt participation in the world.”
-That’s because the root of courage is the French word couer, meaning “heart.”
+(He notes that the root of courage is the French word couer, meaning “heart.”)

 Human beings are constantly trying to take courageous paths in their lives: in their marriages, in their relationships, in their work and with themselves.
 But the human way is to hope that there’s a way to take that courageous step—without having one’s heart broken.
 And it’s my contention that there is no sincere path a human being can take without breaking his or her heart.

-This reminds me that we humans can’t really trace the arc of our lives going forward.
+Whyte’s contention that courageous living automatically brings heartbreak reminds me that we can’t trace the arc of our lives going forward.

 Nevertheless, we often think we should be able to or wish we could.

-No wonder we keep looking for ways to live that won’t break our hearts.
+No wonder we keep looking for ways to experience courageous living that won’t break our hearts.

 Yet, when we allow ourselves to stop and look back on our lives with a bit more compassion and grace, we might see that our stories are filled with instances of being courageous.

-We get a glimpse of our own heartfelt participation in the world.
+We get a glimpse of our own heartfelt participation in the world in smaller, more personal ways.

 I know this to be true, because I experience it every week with my therapy and coaching clients.